hariszaf/pema/README.md

 So, here is the **parameters.tsv** file as it looks like, in a study case of our own.
 The user has to set it the way it fits to his own data.

+## P.E.M.A.'s output files
+Each of the next paragraphs stands for a subfolder in the output folder that P.E.M.A. creates after each run.

+### 1.quality_control

+The first folder in the output folder contains the results of FastQC; the quality control results.
+In this folder, there is a folder for each sample, as well as a .html file and a .zip file which contain all the information included in the folder with the sample’s output.
+The sequences of each sample, could get either a “pass”, “warn” or “fail” to each of FASTQC’s tests.

+### 2.trimmomatic_output

 ## Acknowledgments
 P.E.M.A. uses a series of tools, datasets as well as Big Data Script language.
 We have to thank all of these groups.
 The tools & databases that PEMA uses are :